Pont-Farcy, Calvados, France

 By Christopher Long

-For about 15 kilometres the river cuts its way through a hillside of ancient Cambrian schist, forming a series of dramatic and almost inaccessible gorges.
+For about 15 kilometres the river Vire cuts its way through a hillside of ancient Cambrian rock, forming a series of dramatic and almost inaccessible gorges.

 Then, at Pont-Farcy, the terrain at last offers an accessible and solid footing on both banks the perfect setting for a bridge and a firm foundation for the small, compact bourg which sits on a rocky outcrop.

-At its lowest point, beside the old canal port, the commune is only 39 metres above sea level, but to the west it soars to 253 metres with 20 kilometre views over the delightful hills, wooded valleys and streams of the bocage virois.
+At its lowest point, beside the old canal port, the commune is only 39 metres above sea level, but to the west it soars to 253 metres with 20 kilometre views in all directions over the delightful hills, wooded valleys and streams of the bocage virois.

-For centuries, Pont-Farcy's crossing point provided travellers with a place to rest and perhaps spend the night.
-Then, in the 1960s, a second bridge and a by-pass were built, leading to the closure of most of the town's shops and businesses.
+For centuries, Pont-Farcy's crossing point provided travellers with a safe place to rest or spend the night.
+Then, in the 1960s, a new bridge and a by-pass were built, leading to the closure of most of the town's shops and businesses.
+By 2001, a motorway and yet another new bridge meant that passing trade disappeared completely.

-The historian Dominique Doublet has published remarkable research (now lodged with the Archives Départementales in St Lô) revealing that, before the Farcy family gave their name to their bridge, there was a church and parish here called St Jean de Mesnil-Guérin which bordered a neighbouring parish named Ste Marie de Mesnil-Guérin today, Ste Marie-Outre-L'Eau.
+Dominique Doublet has published remarkable research now lodged with the Archives Départementales in St Lô revealing that, before the Farcy family gave their name to their bridge, there was a church and parish here called St Jean de Mesnil-Guérin which bordered a neighbouring parish named Ste Marie de Mesnil-Guérin today, Ste Marie-Outre-L'Eau.
+The Farcy (Farsi) owned the land possibly as early as the C11th.

-The Anglo-French sources for this research include mediaeval documents in the Tower of London because (see Stapleton and Doublet) the Mesnil-Guérin family followed William the Conqueror to England where their name was transformed into the well-known English surname 'Mainwaring'.
-Soon after, in the early 14th century, the lordship of the manor of Pont-Farcy passed by marriage from a Farcy to a Carbonnel and then to a succession of others.
+According to Anglo-French sources, including mediaeval documents in the Tower of London (see Stapleton and Doublet) the Mesnil-Guérin family followed William the Conqueror to England where their name was transformed into the well-known English surname 'Mainwaring'.
+Soon after, in the early C14th, the lordship of the manor of Pont-Farcy passed by marriage from a Farcy to a Carbonnel and then to a succession of others.

-Some of these local seigneurs were among the many local protestants who built and funded a reformed church at Chéne Guérin, near Gouvets, the walls of which still stand today.
-According to D. Doublet, in the C12th, Chéne Guérin was held by the same Guérin family who held Pont-Farcy.
+Some of these local seigneurs were among the many local protestants who built and funded a reformed church at Chêne Guérin, near Gouvets, the walls of which still stand today.
+According to D. Doublet, in the C12th, Chêne Guérin was held by the same Guérin family which held Pont-Farcy.

 There are about 15 kms of often spectacular gorges between Ste-Marie-Laumont and Pont-Farcy which continue briefly around Les Roches de Ham.

-The author suggests that the original mediaeval main road through Pont-Farcy may have been what is today called Le Bas du Bourg.
-A lane still exists here, running from the stone bridge, parallel with the Archette stream, beside the Moulin Sous Le Bourg and then north, across the present-day high-street to become the Route de Montabot one of several ancient ridgeway roads in the vicinity.
-Another road seems to have run from this junction down past Le Vivier (where there must once have been pool stocked with fish), before continuing parallel with the Archette as far as Le Moulin Hy where it divided south and west.
-It remains to be discovered whether there was ever a road parallel with the Archette, following the line of the mill course, all the way from the stone bridge to the Moulin Hy.
+The author suggests that an original mediaeval main road through Pont-Farcy was the lane known today today as Le Bas du Bourg.
+This still exists, little changed by the centuries, running from Pont-Farcy's bridge, through what is now the bakery and continues parallel with the Archette stream, as far as the Moulin Sous Le Bourg where it turns north, across the present-day high-street to become the Route de Montabot the start of one of several ancient ridgeway roads in the vicinity.
+Another lane may have run from the Moulin Sous Le Bourg, beside the mill leet, as far as Le Vivier where there must once have been pool stocked with fish.
+In the days before the construction of the C19th main road from Pont-Farcy to Villedieu, this lane may even have continued as far as Le Moulin Hy before continuing parallel with the Archette as far as Le Moulin Hy.
+Unfortunately the construction of the C19th main road will have covered and destroyed evidence of the line of any older lanes nearby.

 The fact that we know so little about Pont-Farcy's history before the C17th suggests that there may not really have been all that much to know until the 'modern' late-C17th or early-C18th road we know today was built.
 Pont-Farcy's commercial life may have taken off when this new road sliced its way down from St Martin-des-Besaces, crossed Pont-Farcy's stone bridge and created the high street we know today, before disappearing upwards and westwards towards Villedieu, Avranches and Brittany.
 If this is indeed what happened it helps to explain why parishes such as Saint-Louët, Beuvrigny, Pleines-Oeuvres, St Vigor-des-Monts and Montbray never evolved into commercial towns.
 They were, quite simply, by-passed by the new straight road which brought prosperity to Pont-Farcy for three centuries until it too was a victim of a new by-pass.